Classroom Strategies

-- It teaches students to use a variety of sentences in their writing.
+- It shows students how and why to revise their writing.

 - The process encourages interesting word choices and transition words.